-By-Laws of the Stratfield Historic District Association (SHDA)
+Bylaws of the Stratfield Historic District Association (SHDA)

 I. Name of Organization

 The name of this organization shall be the Stratfield Historic District Association (SHDA).

 II.
 Boundaries

 The Stratfield Historic District Association shall focus its activities on the area within the officially designated boundaries of the Stratfield Historic District, which includes 280 properties along Clinton and Brooklawn Avenues in the West End of Bridgeport, along with relating side streets in a general one block radius to the east as well as longer spurs facing North Avenue.